 top of page

-Mary Magdala was a Prominent Patron, Disciple and Apostle, so where might she have travelled on her missionary journeys?
+Mary Magdala was a Prominent Patron, Disciple, and Apostle, but there is little written record of where she went after the resurrection.
+Where might she have travelled on her missionary journeys?

 The Bible portrays Mary as a mature and devoted disciple and patron present at key moments with Jesus.
 After the resurrection, Jesus commissioned her as an apostle to the apostles (John 20:1-18).
 Augustine in the fourth century and St Aquinas in the thirteenth century called Mary Magdalene an ‘apostle to the apostles’ because Jesus sent her to tell the apostles that he had risen.

 While Mary Magdalene is prominent in the Gospels, the last possible mention of her is when Jesus appears to women at Pentecost (Acts 1:14).
-While Acts of the Apostles provides the activities of a few of the male apostles, it says nothing about Mary Magdalene's activities.
+Acts of the Apostles provides the activities of a few of the male apostles, but it does not tell us what happened to most of the twelve male disciples, and it says nothing about Mary Magdalene's or the other female apostles.

 Mary Magdalene in Rome